ashgoren/registration/README.md

 > [!TIP]
 > In all instructions below, replace `<PROJECT_ID>` with the actual project ID created in the previous step.

+> [!IMPORTANT]
+> Make sure to set the region for the new project immediately, likely to us-west1 or us-central1 (by creating firestore db?)

 ---

 ## Enable billing on Google Cloud account